Tim James (Australian politician): Shadow ministry

-In April 2023, James was appointed as the Shadow Minister for Fair Trading, Work Health and Safety and Building.
+After its defeat at 2023 election, the Liberal–National Coalition entered opposition under the leadership of Mark Speakman.
+Following this, he was appointed by Speakman as the Shadow Minister for Fair Trading, Work Health and Safety and Building.

-In July 2024, James was also appointed as the Shadow Minister for Small Business.
+In July 2024, James was appointed as the Shadow Minister for Small Business, leaving the portfolio after the January 2026 shadow cabinet reshuffle.